kadakalozgur/Login_Form_App/README.md

 > ⚠️ **Important:** Do not manually modify the generated `users.txt` file.
 Any manual changes such as editing or deleting user data may break the application.

+🧑‍💻 *This project was developed from scratch by Özgür Kadakal.*
+📌 *All code and assets are original.*

 ---

 ## 📬 Contact